awslabs/graphstorm/examples/paper_experiments/README.md

-This folder contains the data processing and code to reproduce the graphstorm paper results.
+This folder contains the data processing and code to profile GraphStorm framework on Amazon Review dataset.

 # Data Processing
 ## Amazon Review